IEP Goal Bank: Neurodiversity-Affirming Goals for Every

 Grade 3 Sentence-Level Goal:When given a writing prompt and a sentence starter, [Student] will write 3 complete sentences with correct capitalization and end punctuation in 8 of 10 writing samples as scored by a mechanics checklist by June 2027.

 The affirming version separates the idea-generation task from the physical writing task.
 The student can use dictation, typing, or handwriting.
 What matters is the quality of the composition.
-Grade 8 Essay-Level Goal:When given a persuasive writing prompt and 30 minutes, [Student] will produce a 5-paragraph essay that includes a thesis statement, 3 body paragraphs with evidence, and a conclusion, scoring 3 or above on a district writing rubric in 3 of 4 consecutive monthly writing assessments by June 2027.
+Grade 8 Essay-Level Goal:By June 2027, learners will write 5-paragraph essays in 30 minutes.
+Essays will include a thesis, 3 evidenced body paragraphs, and a conclusion.
+[Student] will score 3+ on the district rubric in 3 of 4 writing tasks.

 The affirming version allows the student to choose their representation.
 Some students solve accurately with drawings; others need physical manipulatives.
 The goal measures the mathematical thinking, not the specific method.
-Grade 6 Fractions Goal:When given 10 problems involving addition and subtraction of fractions with unlike denominators, [Student] will find common denominators and compute with 80% accuracy on 3 consecutive bi-weekly probes by June 2027.
+Grade 6 Fractions Goal:By June 2027, [Student] will find common denominators.
+They will compute 10 fraction problems with 80% accuracy.
+This happens on 3 probes across six weeks (Smith, 2024).

 Executive function (EF) is not a single skill.
 Barkley (2012) describes EF as a set of self-directed actions including inhibition, working memory, emotional self-regulation, planning, and task monitoring.
 IEP goals that say "will improve organizational skills" are too broad.
 Effective EF goals target one specific function, name the external support the student will use, and measure a concrete outcome.